(LO1) Knowledge and understanding of magnetically coupled circuits and the concept of mutual inductance.

 (LO9) Knowledge and understanding of induction generators.

 (LO10) Knowledge and understanding of synchronous generators.

-(LO11) Knowledge and understanding of unbalanced powers systems operation.
+(LO11) Knowledge and understanding of unbalanced powers systems operation and type of faults.

 (S1) On successful completion of the module, students should be able to show experience and enhancement of the following key skills: Independent learning.
 Problem solving and design skills.

 (S2) Students on completion of the module should be able to: perform measurements on simple circuits containing magnetic circuits; analyse and present results; provide an interpretation of those results; undertake calculations relevant to the steady state operation of a power system; be confident in the use of the per-unit system, both in the representation of circuit quantities and in calculations.